-- Differentiate between academic and non-academic writing styles - Demonstrate familiarity with basic rhetorical styles - Develop and use a process approach to writing - Narrow topics, brainstorm, plan, and organize paragraphs - Write about personal and simple academic topics - Produce well-structured paragraphs that include clear topic sentences; support in the form of examples, details, and explanations; and concluding sentences that either restate the topic sentence or summarize the paragraph - Arrange support of topic sentences chronologically or according to topic as appropriate - Show understanding of parts of speech, coordinators and subordinators, compound sentences, adverbial clauses, conjunctive adverbs, and prepositional phrases, and other grammatical structures (as prescribed in the MIC Writing Handbook) by writing original sentences that make use of the structures - Use precise and appropriate vocabulary as well as grammatical forms such as cohesive structures (pronouns, repetition of key nouns, synonyms, etc.) and transitional devices that will create unity in written work at the paragraph level - Identify relevent as well as irrelevant information in their own writing in order to support topic sentences - Edit and revise their own work and the work of peers - Demonstrate increased writing fluency through regular journaling and timed writing activities (in a 10-minute period, students should be able to write at least 200 words on a topic with which they have knowledge or experience without use of a dictionary)
+- Differentiate between academic and non-academic writing styles - Demonstrate familiarity with basic rhetorical styles - Develop and use a process approach to writing - Narrow topics, brainstorm, plan, and organize paragraphs - Produce well-structured paragraphs that include clear topic sentences; support in the form of examples, details, and explanations; and concluding sentences that either restate the topic sentence or summarize the paragraph - Arrange support of topic sentences chronologically or according to topic as appropriate - Show understanding of parts of speech, coordinators and subordinators, compound sentences, adverbial clauses, conjunctive adverbs, and prepositional phrases, and other grammatical structures (as prescribed in the MIC Writing Handbook) by writing original sentences that make use of the structures - In paragraph format, be able to: describe, narrate a story, support and opinion, compare/contrast, explain a problem/solution. - Use precise and appropriate vocabulary as well as grammatical forms such as cohesive structures (pronouns, repetition of key nouns, synonyms, etc.) and transitional devices that will create unity in written work at the paragraph level - Identify relevant as well as irrelevant information in their own writing in order to support topic sentences - Edit and revise their own work and the work of peers - Demonstrate increased writing fluency through regular journaling and timed writing activities (in a 10-minute period, students should be able to write at least 200 words on a topic with which they have knowledge or experience without use of a dictionary)